sprymix/wagtail/docs/advanced_topics/performance.rst

 Database
 --------

-Wagtail is tested on SQLite, and should work on other Django-supported database backends, but we recommend PostgreSQL for production use.
+Wagtail is tested on PostgreSQL, SQLite and MySQL.
+It should work on some third-party database backends as well (Microsoft SQL Server is known to work but currently untested).
+We recommend PostgreSQL for production use.

 Templates
 ---------

 The overhead from reading and compiling templates can add up.
-In some cases a significant performance improvement can be gained by using `Django's cached template loader <https://docs.djangoproject.com/en/1.10/ref/templates/api/#django.template.loaders.cached.Loader>`_:
+In some cases a significant performance improvement can be gained by using :class:`Django's cached template loader <django.template.loaders.cached.Loader>`:

 .. code-block:: python